publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schII/m__us_usc_t16_s824p.md

     (f) __Compensation__

-        (1) Any right-of-way acquired pursuant to subsection (e) of this section shall be considered a taking of private property for which just compensation is due.
+        (1) Any right-of-way acquired pursuant to subsection (e) shall be considered a taking of private property for which just compensation is due.

         (2) Just compensation shall be an amount equal to the fair market value (including applicable severance damages) of the property taken on the date of the exercise of eminent domain authority.